-Policy 8.3 Response: Program 1 A of the Draft Housing Plan, the Floating Zone establishes a minimum density to ensure that each project meets affordability requirements, as well as a maximum density to ensure that Encinitas remains a community of modestly-scaled development.
-This policy should be revised to reflect by-right development at the maximum density for sites that are in the Floating Zone Overlay.
+Policy 8.3 Response: Program 1 A of the Draft Housing Plan, the Floating Zone new zone program establishes a minimum density to ensure that each project meets affordability requirements, as well as a maximum density to ensure that Encinitas remains a community of modestly-scaled development.
+This policy should be revised to reflect by-right development at the maximum density for sites that are in the Floating Zone Overlaynew zone program.
 Future development activities would still be subject to net lot area calculations.